PegasusMKD/Integrated-Systems-Homework/ReadMe.md

  #### Tickets
  - [ ] CRUD operations for tickets (and related entities)
- - [ ] View to see all available tickets, and in the view users can filter the tickets by date
+ - [ ] View to see all available tickets, and in the view, users can filter the tickets by date

  #### Cart
  - [ ] Adding tickets to a Cart (both roles should be allowed to do this)